mia-platform/documentation/docs/fast_data/configuration/config_maps/aggregation.md

 As you can see, we used the same Projection twice, under different conditions: the first time we matched the record based on its identifier (`PEOPLE` dependency, without alias), the second time we matched the record based on the `MARRIAGE_b_TO_PEOPLE` condition (`PARTNER` dependency, with alias).

 :::tip
 `aliasOf` can also be used to rename long Projection names without the need of them being re-used.
-Instead of using `company_department_prefix_persons_table.name` we can alias the Projection to `persons` and use `persons.name` in the mapping!
+Instead of using `company_department_prefix_people_table.name` we can alias the Projection to `people` and use `people.name` in the mapping!
 :::

 Now let's imagine we need a `oneToMany` relationship, say, a `PEOPLE` to `CHILDREN` relationship.
 For that there's two things we need to consider.
 Let's see an example: